 Yes.
 The main alternatives are FTP and AtomPub.

 Is WebDAV still being developed?

-Does WebDAV provide document management or workflow capabilities?
+Does WebDAV provide document management?

 How does WebDAV compare to FTP?